Read more about

 Impact of the Suffrage Movement around the World

-The Women's Suffrage Movement was a revelation for women as it brought about many career and educational opportunities.
-Through these opportunities, women accomplished greater duties, such as being leaders in the society.
-The suffrage movement made it easier for women to attend professional training and colleges just like men to compete on fair grounds.
+The Women's Suffrage Movement brought about many career and educational opportunities.
+Through these opportunities, women accomplished greater duties, such as being leaders in society.
+The suffrage movement made it easier for women to attend professional training and colleges just like men to compete on fairer grounds.